jopohl/urh/README.md

 ### Citing URH
-We encourage researchers who work with URH to cite [this](https://www.usenix.org/conference/woot18/presentation/pohl) WOOT'18 paper or directly use the following BibTeX entry.
+We encourage researchers working with URH to cite [this](https://www.usenix.org/conference/woot18/presentation/pohl) WOOT'18 paper or directly use the following BibTeX entry.

  ```bibtex
 @inproceedings {220562,